akleemans/sudoku-solver.ch/README.md

-# custom-sudoku-solver
+# sudoku-solver.ch
-A Sudoku solver with custom constraints for the browser
+A Sudoku solver with custom constraints for the browser.

+TODO image

+Built using Angular and Web Workers to do the heavy lifting.